 In-Home and Community Support services that are authorized on a service plan may be provided by relatives and legal guardians of the participant.
 When this occurs, any one relative or legal guardian may provide a maximum of 40 hours per week of authorized In-Home and Community Support or a combination of In-Home and Community Support and Companion (when both services are authorized in the service plan).
-Further, when multiple relatives/legal guardians provide the service(s) each participant may receive no more than 60 hours per week of authorized In-Home and Community Support or a combination of In-Home and Community Support and Companion (when both services) each participant may receive no more than 60 hours per week of authorized In-Home and Community Support or a combination of In-Home and Community Support and Companion (when both services are authorized in the service plan) from all relatives/legal guardians.
+Further, when multiple relatives/legal guardians provide the service(s) each participant may receive no more than 60 hours per week of authorized In-Home and Community Support or a combination of In-Home and Community Support and Companion (when both services are authorized in the service plan).
+Further, when multiple relatives/legal guardians provide the service(s) each participant may receive no more than 60 hours per week of authorized In-Home and Community Support or a combination of In-Home and Community Support and Companion (when both services are authorized in the service plan) from all relatives/legal guardians.
 An exception may be made to the limitation on the number of hours of In-Home and Community Support and Companion provided by relatives and legal guardians at the discretion of the employer if there is an emergency or an unplanned departure of a regularly scheduled worker for up to 90 calendar days in any fiscal year.